open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   - _score_ - A recommendation score is a number between 0.0 and 1.0 with arbitrary precision.

 Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
-If there are no manifests to return then a bare _publishManifest_ message can be returned or an empty array can be returned in the _servicingManifests_, _discoveryManifests_ or both.
+If there are no manifests to return then a bare _publishManifests_ message can be returned or an empty array can be returned in the _servicingManifests_, _discoveryManifests_ or both.

 Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-sent the _getManifests_ event with the same accompanying utterances and context.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.